aarontc/xbee-arduino/README.md

 I have created several sketches of sending/receiving packets with Series 1 and 2 XBee radios.
 You can find these in the examples folder.
 Here's an example of sending a packet with a Series 2 radio:

 ```
-// Create an XBee object at the top of your sketch
-XBee xbee = XBee();

 // Start the serial port
 Serial.begin(9600);
-// Tell XBee to use Hardware Serial.
-It's also possible to use SoftwareSerial
+// Create an XBee object at the top of your sketch.
+The constructor specifies which serial port is in use.
+It's also possible to use SoftwareSerial.
-xbee.setSerial(Serial);
+XBee xbee = XBee(Serial);

 // Create an array for holding the data you want to send.
 uint8_t payload[] = { 'H', 'i' };